 I wake up in the morning near sunrise and work for five hours before the heat of the day really sets in.
 Then it’s a two-hour lunch and siesta break, and then back to work for another couple hours.
 After work I usually hang out with Reily, Justin’s daughter, who is this adorable, energetic force who likes gum and rocks and swimming and making up adventure stories all night.
 Evenings are a lot of pool use until sunset when the mosquitoes come out and then board games with Reily and her grandparents until her dad scoops her for the night.
 He and his wife have a three-week old boy (congrats!) who is keeping them on their toes!

 There are ants everywhere here, and crazy spiders and centipedes and caterpillars, and all kinds of little to giant lizards, and so many bees and wasps.
 I fished a scorpion out of the sink a couple days ago, but apparently these kind are only a little venomous and non-lethal.
 The birds look and sound beautiful, and the butterflies and dragonflies are spectacular.
-Monkeys and sloths and macaws pass through and are partial to certain trees in the forests here, but I haven’t seen any yet.
+According to the Tree Surgeons North East, these monkeys and sloths and macaws pass through and are partial to certain trees in the forests here, but I haven’t seen any yet.
 Keeping my eyes open, though.

 Now that the bioswales are initially set-up, I’m hoping to help clean up and fence in the garden spaces (the horses decided to eat up one of the nice garden spaces in the eco-village upon my arrival), reseed in the greenhouse and start new trees and plants in the nursery, build some more garden spaces and maybe even help with some mapping and planning.
 There is just so much going on here.
 The grocery store in Parrita would like to carry some goods from the property, so it would be cool to get a couple of projects queued up for them, too.